 How it improves your finances: Allows you to set financial goals for the future.

-This is in connection to the last one.
+This is in connection with the last one.
 If you have fixed debt payments, it is easier to gauge how much extra money you get each month.
 This will make it more convenient to make plans for the future because you know how much you can save.
 Not only that, you have a definite date of when your debt payments will end.
 You can plan your future saving goals around the time you completely pay off a debt.
 What was once used as debt payment can now be used to reach new goals that can improve your financial position.

 As you can see, consolidating credit card debt will not just be a step towards debt freedom.
 It can also be a huge step toward a more secure financial future.